Markin-Wang/EARNet/README.md

 ## Dataset
 Please refer to the [SA-UNet](https://github.com/clguo/SA-UNet) to prepare and enrich the datasets.

-The dataset also can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1EF_iamMlnb0QYS2xiQRq--fxm7an4tv7?usp=sharing).
+The datasets also can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1fY8M7Z0eL2vnvFhWK6xjpxi9Si7zudu7?usp=sharing).

 Error maps from first-phase model also can be downloaded from above link.